Walmart acquires outdoor retailer Moosejaw for $51 million

 Amazon, for example, has been rapidly expanding into clothing with the addition of its own vertical, Amazon Fashion, where it now sells items from over a half dozen private label brands.
 It’s reportedly working on its own workout clothing and its own bras, too.
 Yesterday, it was also reported to be launching its own-label fashion in the U.K.

-The Moosejaw deal will give Walmart another entry point into this popular online retail category, as the retailer offers over 120,000 SKUs from more than 400 apparel brands, including Patagonia, The North Face, Marmot, Arc’Teryx and others.
-Beyond clothing and accessories, the store carries related gear for climbing, hiking, camping, snow sports, yoga, swimming and biking.

-The deal closed late in the day on February 13th, and will see Moosejaw CEO Eoin Comerford, his executive team, and Moosejaw’s 350-plus employees joining Walmart’s new U.S. e-commerce retail organization.
+Founded in 1992 by Robert Wolfe and David Jaffe, Moosejaw today has over 350 employees.
+The deal closed late in the day on February 13th, and will see Moosejaw CEO Eoin Comerford, his executive team, and all Moosejaw employees joining Walmart’s new U.S. e-commerce retail organization.
 The employees will continue to be based in Michigan, but Comerford will now oversee the outdoor category for Walmart e-commerce, the retail organization now headed by Scott Hilton.

+Moosejaw’s physical stores will remain open, as well.
+However, the majority of its business is done online – as much as 85 percent.

 “We’re thrilled to join Walmart’s eCommerce team and look forward to the opportunity to lead the outdoor vertical across their online presence,” said Comerford, in a statement.
 “Our new relationship puts us in a unique position to manage these marketplaces for our brand partners, but inclusion on Jet.com or any of Walmart’s e-commerce sites is 100% at each brand’s discretion.”